timothywetzel/SDSS_Hackathon_Group_2/SDSS_Hackathon_Group_2.md

-# Research Question
+## Research Question

+### Background Information

 Given the various data sets pertaining to housing inventory, status, and cost, we set out to understand a few things:

-1. How has housing inventory changed over the years in King County?
+1. How has housing cost changed over the years in King County?

-2. What regressors are most significant in predicting these changes?
+2. Is there evidence for spatial relationships in housing insecurity in King County?

-3. What policies can be targetted to combat these changes?
+3. What local policies can be targeted to combat these changes?

-## Defining the problem
+### Defining the Problem

+To investigate these questions, we identified data sets that could hold illuminating information pertaining to the above questions.

+## Data

+As mentioned previously, we focused on particular data sets, namely:

+- Zillow's data for King County's ZHVI (median estimated home value) and ZRI (median estimated market-rate rent)
+-

-## Merging data
+### Merging Data

-## Cleaning data
+### Cleaning Data

+## Modelling and Visualization

-## Plots
+### Plots

-## Testing the models
+### Developing Models

+### Evaluating Models

-## Interpretation and conclusion
+## Interpretation and Conclusion

+The King County Housing Authority publishes its [policies](https://www.kcha.org/about/policies) online for public viewing.

+From our results, it is apparent that